-There are certain complexities involved with taking over an already established restaurant, for example, if it has a bad reputation that you need to shift - so it’s important to tackle this task with a concrete plan.
+There are certain complexities involved with deciding how to take over an already established restaurant, for example, if it has a bad reputation that you need to shift - so it’s important to tackle this task with a concrete plan.

 And that’s why we’re giving you the information you need to get started.
-Once you’ve considered each of the points on our guide below, you’ll be better prepared for unforeseen eventualities and well on your way to launching your new venture.
+Once you’ve considered each of the points on our guide below, you’ll be better prepared for unforeseen eventualities and well on your way to understanding how to take over a restaurant.

-Within our guide to buying an existing restaurant, we’ll explain how to:
+Within our guide on how to take over a restaurant, we’ll explain how to:

 - Check that the premises fit your plans